devicetree-org/devicetree-specification/source/chapter1-introduction.rst

 the limits of the standard (*may* equals *is permitted*).

 Examples of devicetree constructs are frequently shown in *Devicetree Syntax* form.
-See section :ref:`chapter-devicetree-source-format` for an overview of this syntax.
+See :numref:`chapter-devicetree-source-format` for an overview of this syntax.

 Relationship to IEEE™ 1275 and |epapr|